Topological data analysis using persistent discrete homology: Results on data

+In this section, we compare methods on more complex data.
+Since we expect persistent discrete homology to perform better specifically for data equipped with a semi-metric, we focus on those types of data.
+One such example, which is the primary focus of this section, is if the distance between points is given by some sort of a correlation.
+For example if our datapoints are weather stations, and the distance between two weather stations is dependent on the correlation coefficient between the readings between the two stations.
+Two natural choices are to set $d(x,y) = 1-R^2$, or $d(x,y) = -\ln(R^2)$.
+We focus on these types of distances.

-The purpose of this section is to build and test a simulation meant to mimic weather-like scenarios.
+\paragraph{Weather simulation.} The first test we do is build and test a simulation meant to mimic weather-like data.
 The general setup is that there are several locations, each with a reading.
 These readings change over time with some amount of randomness.
 They not only change randomly, but also the readings at nearby locations influence the next reading at a given location.
 For example, the locations could be cities and the readings daily maximum temperatures.
 These will change randomly, such as due to clouds or wind, but the temperature at one location also influences temperatures at nearby locations (or at the very least, the same factors influence both).